-• Form 5498, IRA Contribution Information.
-Use this form to report contributions (including rollover contributions) to any IRA, including a SEP, SIMPLE, Roth IRA and Coverdell ESA, and to report Roth conversions, IRA recharacterizations, and the fair market value of the account.
+• Form 5498, IRA and Coverdell ESA Contribution Information.
+Use this form to report contributions (including rollover contributions) to any IRA, including a SEP, SIMPLE, or Roth IRA, or a Coverdell ESA, and to report Roth conversions, IRA recharacterizations, and the fair market value of the account.